TACO Moments: All the Times Trump Backed Down From His Ultimatums With Iran

-The president's retreats undermine his credibility and that of the United States
+The president's withdrawals undermine his credibility and that of the United States

 08/04/2026

 BarcelonaDonald Trump has starred in another TACO moment.
-This is how the US political and media jargon refers to the president's tendency to back down at the last minute: Trump Always Chikens Out, which could be translated as Trump always ends up being a chicken (or always chickens out).
+This is how the US political and media jargon refers to the president's tendency to back down at the last minute: Trump Always Chikens Out.
 But, although there have been quite a few TACO moments, the one from this past dawn has been of epic proportions.
 On Tuesday, Trump had announced that a civilization could die that night if Iran did not immediately reopen the Strait of Hormuz.
 He had even set a time: eight in the evening in the United States, two in the morning in Catalonia.
-But, just as he had issued the threat, Trump also backed down with a post and surprisingly announced a 15-day truce to negotiate with Tehran under the auspices of Pakistan.
+But, just as he had launched the threat, Trump also backed down with a post and surprisingly announced a 15-day truce to negotiate with Tehran under the auspices of Pakistan.

-Drawing on the manual of asymmetric warfare, Iran has managed to close the strait through which 20% of the world's gas and oil traffic passes, and the Pentagon does not have a clear military option to get out of a war that is increasingly costing Trump more economically and politically.
+Drawing on the manual of asymmetric warfare, Iran has managed to close the strait through which 20% of the world's gas and oil traffic passes, and the Pentagon does not have a clear military option to get out of a war that presents increasing economic and political costs for Trump.
 This has led to ultimatums falling one after another.
-This is a review of all of Trump's TACO moments in these six weeks of war, a strategy that has destroyed not only his personal credibility but also that of the United States as a world power.
-Even for Donald Trump, known for his inflammatory statements outside of diplomatic rhetoric, the sequence of these latest threats points to an impulsive leader, accustomed to imposing himself with a mixture of coercion and unpredictability, but who has not succeeded this time.
+This is a review of all of Trump's TACO moments in these six weeks of war, a strategy that has destroyed not only his personal credibility, but also that of the United States as a world power.
+Even for Donald Trump, known for his inflammatory statements outside of diplomatic rhetoric, the sequence of these latest threats points to an impulsive leader, accustomed to imposing himself with a mix of coercion and unpredictability, but who this time has not succeeded.

 Cargando